 Can I add a little footnote?
 This verse also, in my mind, affirms the deity of Christ.
 If He is the supreme object of the Christian's life, then He must be God.
 If we live to the Lord and we die to the Lord, and whether we live or die we're the Lord's, then He's got to be the supreme one Himself.

 Now, beloved, let me tell you something.
-You cannot deny the Lordship of Jesus Christ in the life of the believer without denying the work of the cross and the grave.
-You mess around with the Lordship of Jesus Christ and strip Him of that and you have...you have disinfranchised Christ's work on the cross and in the resurrection.
+You cannot deny the lordship of Jesus Christ in the life of the believer without denying the work of the cross and the grave.
+You mess around with the lordship of Jesus Christ and strip Him of that and you have...you have disenfranchised Christ's work on the cross and in the resurrection.

 So, then verse 12 says, "Every one of us shall give account of himself to God."
 There's going to be an accounting time.
 We're all going to have to come before Him and our works are going to be examined and then we'll receive the praise and the reward that God has planned to give us.

 Now listen.
 Why do we open our arms and receive each other?
 Because God receives us, because the Lord can hold us up and does, because the Lord is the sovereign over each of us and because ultimately He is the only one who has the right to what?
 To judge.
 Now we're not talking about sin, we're talking about these preferential areas.
 And so we want to receive each other.
 Many conflicts in the church can arise over non-moral, non- essential things and they can be stopped if we'll open our lives and our hearts to receive each other.
 Drop the criticism.
 Let the Lord be the judge; better that we should love one another.